 Subjectively, on the other hand, people, including TIOBE themselves, read their own interpretations into the results.
 These range from it being the definitive measure of programming language popularity to it being a completely meaningless exercise.
 It's even been pointed out that the system could conceivably be gamed, making it suspect.
 If you can convince enough people to include the phrase "DELPHI PROGRAMMING" or "OBJECT PASCAL PROGRAMMING" in blog posts, it might influence the results.
 See what I did there? :)

 In any case, TIOBE is measuring something, and while their methods have evolved over time, they try to be consistent, and publish their methodology and at least some historical data.
 You have to go spelunking for the rest, though.

 This sounds like an opportunity for a little bit of data visualisation...

 One of my pet peeves with TIOBE is that they started reporting Delphi and Pascal separately in 2004, which I think understated both of them.
-Eric Grange published what he called an unofficial Fixed TIOBE index that re-combined the Delphi and Pascal results, but it wasn't until 2016 when Craig Chapman convinced TIOBE of the error of their ways that the mistake (that's right, it was a mistake) was fixed officially.
+Eric Grange published what he called an unofficial Fixed TIOBE Index that re-combined the Delphi and Pascal results, but it wasn't until 2016 when Craig Chapman convinced TIOBE of the error of their ways that the mistake (that's right, it was a mistake) was fixed officially.
 Well, not completely fixed because of things like 5% of Pascal results and Pascal dialects like Oxygene still being reported separately, but it was a step in the right direction.

 It might be interesting to see the impact of these differences and show what I believe is a more correct history of Delphi and Object Pascal in TIOBE.
-I can't image that being controversial. (/s)
+I can't imagine that being controversial. (/s)